Are you busy?

-But it does include some rare stuff.
-Such as why you should never feel guilty about your meditation practice, or about not having a meditation practice at all.
+But it does include some rare stuff, like, why you should never feel guilty about your meditation practice or about not having a meditation practice at all.

-I’ll also walk you through a kind of lazy person’s guide to meditation where you don’t even have to meditate.
-Sounds confusing but it’ll make sense later.
+I’ll also walk you through a lazy person’s guide to meditation, where you don’t even have to meditate.

-Plus, there’s the surprising meaning-of-life type lesson I learned during my peculiar year of silence.
+Plus, there’s the surprising meaning-of-life type of lesson I learned during my peculiar year of silence.

 These insights changed my life.
 They might change yours.
 And, even if the change is small, it all helps, right?

 So it might be worth it—even with all the pictures.
-(Especially if you’re prone to worry, confusion, insecurity, or if you’re not feeling grounded.
-This stuff seems to be particularly useful for folks like us).
+(Especially if you’re prone to worry, confusion, insecurity, or not feeling grounded).

 My take on traditional meditation

 As you probably know, meditation is a simple exercise where you try to focus your mind.
 We often think of it as a Buddhist practice, though it’s common in many religions, and the discipline isn’t religious.